nateburgers/LarkDemo/README.md

-SnarkDemo (Now "Lark")
+Lark Demo (was "Snark Demo")
 =========

 Demo of Prototyping langauge Lark

-Please excuse the title and lack of documentation.
-The name of Lark was originally Snark, and due to the rush of MHacks I did not have the time to rename everything in the repository.
+Please excuse the title change and lack of documentation.
+The name of Lark was originally Snark, and due to the rush of MHacks
+I did not have the time to rename everything in the repository.

 #Neat Files to Check Out: